Milos

 Milos is not Majorca.

-But it does have an airport, 40-seater turboprops of Olympic Air connect the island with Athens twice a day, check www.olympicair.com.
-Early booking is recommended (if you need to cancel later it is easy because these are scheduled flights).
+But it does have an airport, 40-seater turboprops of Olympic Air connect the island with Athens, check www.olympicair.com.

 If you are not flying to the island you have to (or have the opportunity to) come by ship: express buses (or METRO) connect Athens airport with the city (if you are spending the night there) and also with the port at Piraeus (where you can also spend the night quite comfortably: you are right near the ferry the following morning; and it is well connected with the centre of Athens by the rapid transport system.)
 You should reckon on about 90 minutes travelling from the airport to the ferry port.
 The ferry tickets can be purchased before departures in one of the many shipping offices at the port.
 In the summer months from June to September there are several daily boat connections from Piraeus.
 The schedules do change several times during the season and unfortunately they are not always known months in advance.
 (Info at: www.gtp.gr, abbreviations for Piraeus: TZE, for Milos: ADA).
 We will also be glad to pass on our "local knowledge" shortly before you travel (0030 - 22870 - 41286).